 - If you can’t seem to get a few bubbles here and there out with the wallpaper's smoothing tool, you can use a small needle pin and pop the bubbles.

-If you want to see all the updates I made (hint hint, EVERYTHING totaled under $300) you can check out my Kitchen Update post.
+If you want to see all the updates I made (hint hint, EVERYTHING totaled under $300) you can check out my 5 Ways to Update your Kitchen post.

 However, the real show stopper of this room is 100% the wallpaper.
 I am so in love with it and am ready to start adding removable wallpaper to every room in my home!!